highfidelity/hifi-docs-grav-content/04.build-guide/02.os-x/docs.md

 ---
 title: 'OS X'
+taxonomy:
+category:
+	docs
 ---

+*Build High Fidelity in OS X.*

+## Overview

-Please read the [general build guide](https://github.com/nimisha20/hifi/blob/master/BUILD.md) for information on dependencies required for all platforms.
+Please read the [general build guide](../build-guide) for information on dependencies required for all platforms.
 Only OS X specific instructions are found in this file.

+### Homebrew

-\###Homebrew [Homebrew](https://brew.sh/) is an excellent package manager for OS X. It makes install of some High Fidelity dependencies very simple.
+Homebrew](https://brew.sh/) is an excellent package manager for OS X. It makes install of some High Fidelity dependencies very simple.

 ```
 brew tap homebrew/versions